Tips and Timesavers

 Contraception

-Purchase male and female condoms at the UHS Pharmacy; samples are available from your Resident Assistant and at many health programs and events.
-Contraception appointments can be made by through your PCP; call 577-5101.
-Emergency contraception is available from your UHS provider and at the Pharmacy.
-Learn more about contraceptive choices from your provider, on this website and from Health Education, 577-5181.
+Purchase condoms and dental dams at the UHS Pharmacy; samples are available from your Resident Assistant and at many health programs and events.
+Emergency contraception is available from your UHS provider and at the pharmacy.

-Mail, fax or bring your completed New Student Immunization Form and supporting documents to the New Student Immunization Program (NSIP) as soon as possible after being accepted at UMass Amherst.
-You must submit information before the end of the add/drop period, or a hold will be placed on your record.
+Massachusetts requires college students to have certain immunizations.
+Submit documentation as soon as possible after being accepted at UMass Amherst, before you start your first semester here.
+Information must be submitted before the end of the add/drop period, or a hold will be placed on your record.
 Questions?
-Call the NSIP, 577-5275.
+Call the New Student Immunization Program, 413-577-5275.